ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 # Specifying Algorithms for use in Controlled Environments

 Algorithms can be designed for general Internet deployment or for use in controlled environments.
-A controlled environment can form all or part of the Internet path or might carry network traffic that is isolated from the end-to-end path.
+An operator can ensure thart flows within a controlled environment are isolated from other Internet flows, or they might allow these flows to share resources with other Internet flows.
 Algorithms that rely on specific functions or configurations in a network need to provide a reference or specification for these functions (an RFC or another stable specification).